 The second orchestral concert that Migros Kulturprozent Classics organized in 2019 actually was a tour of three concerts in Geneva, Zurich, and finally this one at the Lucerne Culture and Congress Centre (KKL).
 At the center of this short tour was the Guangzhou Symphony Orchestra.
-The orchestra did not perform under the direction of its Music Director, Yu Long (*1964).
-Rather, it was led by the composer-conductor Tan Dun (*1957, see also Wikipedia).
+They did not perform under the direction of its Music Director, Yu Long (*1964).
+Rather, they were headed by the composer-conductor Tan Dun (*1957).

 Prominent artists have described the Guangzhou Symphony Orchestra as the “best sounding symphony orchestra in all of China”.
 Founded in 1957, it is a relatively young ensemble.
-From looking at the ensemble, I had the impression that the orchestra (a fairly large ensemble that filled the stage in the KKL) has a healthy proportion of young musicians.
-This may be the result of the fact that since 2011, the orchestra founded an affiliated youth orchestra, the Guangzhou Symphony Youth Orchestra.
-This not only offers an entry point into the profession for young orchestra musicians, it also ensures a steady supply of qualified members to the main orchestra.
+I had the impression that the orchestra (a fairly large body that filled the stage in the KKL) has a healthy proportion of young musicians.
+This may be the result of the fact that 2011 saw the foundation of the affiliated Guangzhou Symphony Youth Orchestra.
+This not only offers an entry point into the profession for young musicians, it also ensures a steady supply of qualified members to the main orchestra.